Plasmarobo/sam-ba/BUILD.md

 #### Cross-compile for raspberry pi

-1. Edit `env.sh` to reflect your configuration
+1. Edit `env_rpi.sh` to reflect your configuration

 2. Configure your raspberry pi for ssh access from the x86_64 host

-3. Run `sudo ./setup.sh` from the root of the repo
+3. Run `sudo ./setup_rpi.sh` from the root of the repo

   The setup will install the dependencies for building sam-ba, and also the cross-compile toolchain for raspberry pi.
-The system will cross-compile sam-ba and deploy it to the raspberry pi targeted in `env.sh`.
+The system will cross-compile qt5.10 and sam-ba and deploy them to the raspberry pi targeted in `env_rpi.sh`.

 #### Linux

-1. Checkout the source in {SRCDIR}

-2. Create directory {BUILDDIR}

-3. (optional) Change path of J-Link SDK in ``plugins/connection/jlink/jlink.pro``

-4. Go in directory {BUILDDIR} and run ``{QTDIR}/5.9/gcc_64/bin/qmake -r {SRCDIR}/sam-ba.pro``.
-This will generate the makefiles in {BUILDDIR} from the qmake templates in the source tree.

-5. Go in directory {BUILDDIR} and run
-``make INSTALL_ROOT={RELEASEDIR} install``
+1. Edit `env_x86_64.sh` to reflect your configuration

+2. Run `sudo ./setup_x86_64.sh` from the root of the repo

-6. The release material should now be present in {RELEASEDIR} directory.
+3. The release material should now be present in {RELEASEDIR} directory.

 #### Windows